Trademark Licensing

 What is required of a trademark licensee?

 The trademark license agreement requires that the licensee submit all proposed uses of the trademarks for approval prior to such use.
 An exhibit of each licensee’s agreement lists the products on which the trademarks will be used.
-Any additions or other modifications to this list must be requested in writing and approved by auxiliary enterprises.
+Any additions or other modifications to this list must be requested in writing and approved by Auxiliary Enterprises.

 Who needs to be licensees?